kakserpom/php-sqlx-rs/README.md

  ]);
 ```

-Note that field names are case-sensitive.
+Note that column names are case-sensitive.

 ---